F5Networks/f5-telemetry-streaming/docs/userguide/revision-history.rst

       * - 0.9.0
-        - Initial internal release of AS3 documentation
+        - Initial internal release of AS3 documentation.
         - 12-27-18